 Top Legacy System Modernization Trends

-Aside from migrating to the cloud, important tools to modernize systems and increase an organization’s operational efficiency include:
+Aside from migrating to the cloud, important tools to modernize legacy systems and increase an organization’s operational efficiency include:

 Legacy systems often lack automation in many areas.
 By automating repetitive tasks, human errors and operational costs can be eliminated.